into-the-night/seek/README.md

    - Type your query in natural language
    - Click on any result to jump to that moment

-## 🧩 Usage

-1. **Navigate to a YouTube video** that has closed captions/subtitles enabled
-2. **Click the extension icon** to open the search popup
-3. **Configure API keys** (first time only):
-   - Click the settings gear (⚙️) in the popup
-   - Enter your Google AI API key (required for semantic search)
-   - Optionally enter Deepgram API key (for future audio transcription)
-4. **Search the video**:
-   - Type your search query in natural language (e.g., "machine learning basics", "how to solve the problem", "what is discussed about AI")
-   - Click Search or press Enter
-5. **View results**: The extension will show up to 5 relevant moments with timestamps
-6. **Click any result** to jump directly to that moment in the video

 ## 🤚 Read before you use:
 - The video **must have closed captions** enabled for the extension to work. ( Fix coming soon, star 🌟 the repo for updates!!!! )
 - First search on a video takes longer as it processes the transcript but subsequent searches will be faster due to caching.